 Does this sound like stuff you want to learn more about?

-Much like any other area of coaching, the theories and ideas and tools that coaches draw on in their work are very diverse.
+Much like any other area of counselling and coaching, the theories and ideas and tools that counsellors and coaches draw on in their work are very diverse.
 We know that to some people, our ideas and approaches might seem controversial or just plain “wrong,” because it doesn’t fit the traditional ideas that they’ve learned and used, while to other people our course will be like the little pocket of pure oxygen that they’ve been looking for.
 And as they breathe it in, they’ll feel their heart and lungs expand and they’ll begin to feel more alive in their work with the bereaved than they’ve ever felt.